Proportional Justified Representation: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part by the Spanish Ministerio de Econom\'ia y Competitividad (project HERMES-SMARTDRIVER TIN2013-46801-C4-2-R), by the Autonomous Community of Madrid (project e-Madrid S2013/ICE-2715), and by ERC Starting Grant ACCORD (Grant Agreement 639945).
+This research was supported in part by the Spanish Ministerio de Econom\'ia y Competitividad (project HERMES-SMARTDRIVER TIN2013-46801-C4-2-R), by the Spanish Mi\-nis\-terio de Ciencia, Innovaci\'on y Universidades (project AUDACity TIN2016-77158-C4-1-R), by the Madrid Government (Comunidad de Madrid-Spain) (project e-Madrid S2013/ICE-2715), by the Madrid Government (Comunidad de Madrid-Spain) under the Multiannual Agreement with UC3M in the line of Excellence of University Professors (EPUC3M21) in the context of the V PRICIT (Regional Programme of Research and Technological Innovation), by the Austrian Science Fund (FWF): grant 10.55776/P31890 and netidee SCIENCE grant [10.55776/PAT7221724], and by ERC Starting Grant 639945.